 This is sure to be the most boring sections in this review.
 As a whole, GTBets is about as run of the mill and standard as they come.

 First, The lines come out at a decent time.
 They don’t rush to get their lines out, but they aren’t slow to get them out ever either.
 Second, you typically get the standard 20 cent lines that are seen across all the major sportsbooks.
-Last, the minimum online wager for a match is one dollar, which is also pretty much the standard across the industry.
+Last, the minimum online wager for a bet is one dollar.
+This is pretty much the standard across the industry.

 Odds Prices and minimum bet limits: 8/10